envisioning/vocab/vocab/vlm-visual-language-model.md

 ---
 category: ARCH, CORE
+generality:
+- 0.68
+- 0.66
+- 0.645
+- 0.625
+- 0.6
+- 0.58
+- 0.56
 slug: vlm
 summary: AI models designed to interpret and generate content by integrating visual and textual information, enabling them to perform tasks like image captioning, visual question answering, and more.
 title: VLM (Visual Language Model)
 ---